What is an Abacus and why was it invented?

 Some of the important characteristics of the Suan-Pan are:

 Japanese Abacus or Soroban

-In the mid – 1800s, the 2/5 abacus was replaced by the 1/5 abacus, and, by the 1930s, the most widely used form of abacus was the Japanese – made soroban, or 1/4 abacus.
+Initially, the Japanese abacus, inline with the Chinese version had 2/5 structure.
+In the mid – 1800s, the 2/5 abacus was replaced by the 1/5 abacus with only one bead in the heaven area.
+And by the 1920s, the most widely used form of abacus was the Japanese – made Soroban, or 1/4 abacus.

 This is also the modern version and resulted from further simplification of structure by omitting yet another bead, this time below the beam, leaving a total of four beads in the earth area.